 Throughout the practice a deep internal heat is created that energizes, purifies, and strengthens the entire energetic and physical system.
 A calm focussed mind, light, strong and soft body rapidly develop, providing the optimal conditions for experiencing the self beyond the mind and body.

 'Ashtanga' means 'eight limbs' and this corresponds to the eight sections of the teaching, also known as Patanjali or Raja Yoga.
 The first four sections focus on ‘external’ experience and include social and personal ethics, physical posture, and breathing.
-The next four sections focus on ‘internal’ experience and meditation.
+The next four sections focus on ‘internal’ experience.

 Personalised more effective learning by the Mysore method